Apply for RAMP

 Each application is judged by a review team.
 Team scoring is facilitated by a lead RAMP® reviewer.
 Schools that earn scores of 54 or higher out of a possible 60 are awarded RAMP® status.
 Some schools that fail to earn RAMP® in the first scoring will be invited to resubmit based on the score and components that require improvement.
 Schools that resubmit and still don’t attain a 54 or higher score are eligible to become Programs of Promise and receive mentoring to potentially be eligible for RAMP® the following year.

-Schools applying for RAMP® in October 2025 should use the 2025 scoring rubric.
-Points are as follows:
+October 2025: Schools applying for RAMP® in October 2025 should use the fourth edition scoring rubric.

 Interested in pursuing RAMP® but need some help?
 Consider working with an 小红帽直播 coach or sign up for on-site training with an 小红帽直播-Certified Trainer®.